oscar-bender-stone/honors-thesis/source/1_introduction.typ

 = Introduction

+// TODO: create a stronger connection the fact that the papers I read WERE online.
+// This is crucial!
 Undergraduates are taught many things in lecture, books, and papers, but there is one unspoken truth: researchers have extremely _diverse_ communities.
 Each community has their own approaches, their own conferences, and their own formatting.
 They even have a distinct preference to chalk, dry-erase marker, or neither.
 I didn't notice their prominence in my early mathematical journey, in which I explored papers from set theory, logic, and more.
-At the time, I was in secondary education and was around few active researchers.
-This quickly changed when I enrolled in CU.
-I participated in several research groups and found how rich and fulfilling _each_ was.
+At the time, I was in secondary education and had few physical resources.
+I was fortunate to have vast archives available on the internet, but my ability to _collaborate_ in research was limited.
+This quickly changed in college.
+I participated in several research groups and found how rich and fulfilling each was.
 Sometimes, I heard about research groups during lecture, and this too opened my perception of research as a whole.
-I recognize now that diversity _drives_ research, including in the sciences, liberal arts, and many more I have hardly explored.

-With research being diverse as is, I started to notice how independent communities can be.
-For example, I wrote a poster for a cryptography class, concerning an MIT research who created programs of common crytographic schemes and mathematically proved their correctness.
+I recognize now that diversity _drives_ research, including in the sciences, liberal arts, and many more subjects I have hardly explored.
+Because of how diverse research is, these communities are extremely independent and have separate results.
+For example, I wrote a poster for a cryptography class, concerning an MIT researcher who created programs of common crytographic schemes and mathematically proved their correctness.
 I met this researcher at a conference and discovered that _neither_ knew about the other!
-They provided their own contributions, but I initially assumed that _everyone_ in cryptography.
-This does depend on the community, but even a key topic like this can have separate communities.
+They provided their own contributions, but I initially assumed that _everyone_ contributing to cryptography work on common projects.
 As another example, at my time in the Budapest Semesters in Mathematics, I explored a key tool in program verification to find proofs for a combinatorial problem.
 According to my advisor, that approach had _never_ been considered before.
 The boundaries between these communities isn't so clear, and it seems to take years to begin to _remotely_ find them.

+// TODO: cite main claims about journals/research communities/etc as needed
+// TODO: finish main problems.
+THEN get into ontologies as one proposals, and then explore other options possibly?
+Maybe just ontologies
 The separation of these communities raises a key question: _can_ research results be bridged together?
-This goes beyond the preservation of _articles_ themselves, generally as _binary strings_ in digital archives.
-A notable example in the medical field is PubMed @medical_databases.
+Many _publications_ are digitally availble, but fostering interdisciplinary research requires more.
+This extends beyond publications themselves; many of these are digitally available, at least with an abstract for search.
+The key issue is actually _using_ these articles in interdisciplinary research, even within two distinct subfields of some subject.
+Most journals are highly specialized, and beginning to learn the _basics_ needed to understand these articles is an obstacle.
+Additionally, .
+Fundamentally, this issue rests on communicating the _semantic knowledge_ of these topics.
+The natural approach to this are ontology frameworks.

 Specifically, we can consider _formalized representations_, so sets of strings that are computable, i.e., accepted by a computer.
 By taking computable to mean